UKCloud/documentation/articles/vmware/vmw-how-zerto-perform-failover.md

 ---
-title: How to perform a failover | UKCloud Ltd
+title: How to perform a failover
 description: This article shows you how to use the Zerto Self-Service Portal to perform a test or live failover
 services: vmware
 author: Steve Hall